MystenLabs/sui/crates/sui-framework/docs/transfer_policy.md

 ## Resource `TransferPolicy`

-A unique capability that allows owner of the <code>T</code> to authorize transfers.
+A unique capability that allows the owner of the <code>T</code> to authorize transfers.
 Can only be created with the <code>Publisher</code> object.
+Although there's no limitation to how many policies can be created, for most of the cases there's no need to create more than one since any of the policies can be used to confirm the <code><a href="transfer_policy.md#0x2_transfer_policy_TransferRequest">TransferRequest</a></code>.

 <pre><code><b>struct</b> <a href="transfer_policy.md#0x2_transfer_policy_TransferPolicy">TransferPolicy</a>&lt;T&gt; <b>has</b> store, key